itsmeabhishek03/INTERSTELLAR-SKIRMISH/README.md

+*INTERSTELLAR-SKIRMISH*

-It is a mini project based on pygame python module
+It is a mini project based on pygame python module.